Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 What are the benefits of being a VA?

-There are many pros to working as a VA, especially if you are a stay-at-home mom.
+There are many pros to working as a VA, especially if you are a stay-at-home mom, military spouse or someone who wants extra income.
 Here are just a few from my personal experience:

 - Use your knowledge, skills and abilities (KSAs)